-The research is important in terms of determining the extent to which the participation of the academic staff has been provided by management and leadership behaviours of the academicians in the academic process with administrative duties to the decisions of the administration and thus revealing what direction it affects the level of organizational commitment of the instructors.
+The research is important in terms of determining the extent to which the participation of the academic staff has been provided by management and leadership behaviours of the academicians in the academic process with administrative duties to the decisions of the administration and thus revealing what direction it effects the level of organizational commitment of the instructors.
 The main aim of this study was to investigate the effects of leadership behaviours of administrators on organizational commitment of the employees.
 Conducting the research at higher education institutions that offer undergraduate education in tourism can help overcome the problems caused by insufficient number of studies.

 There are many factors that influence the commitment of academicians to their institutions.
 The fact that these factors are in favour of the employees contributes much to themselves and to their institutions.
 The individual's increasing sense of belonging to the institution, leads to development of the sense of security.
 Rejecting the career development and job switch opportunities feeling that the individual can be useful for the institution, ensures a stable workforce that gives confidence to the institution.
 Employees having this determined and reassuring workforce embrace the aims of the institution and make an effort to be productive.
 Increased productivity leads to an increase in the quality of the education service, and this is ensured by the effective communication within the organization and the high loyalty of the employees to their organization.
+The quality of education provided by the academicians working in the institutions offering tourism education can also significantly affect the quality of service of students who graduate from these schools in the future.